ThinkingBeyond/BeyondQuantum-2025/Disha Patel/README.md

 ## Method and Implementation
 Methodology
-1. BB84 Quantum Key Distribution
+1. BB84 Quantum Key Distribution:

 Simulates a quantum protocol where Alice and Bob use random bases (Z/X) to encode and measure qubits.

 They retain only bits where their measurement bases match, forming a sifted key.

 Implemented using Qiskit's AerSimulator (no real quantum hardware required).

-2. Kyber512 Post-Quantum Key Encapsulation
+2. Kyber512 Post-Quantum Key Encapsulation:

 Uses Kyber512, a lattice-based algorithm resistant to quantum attacks.

 Bob generates a key pair; Alice encapsulates a shared secret.

 Bob decapsulates the ciphertext to retrieve the same secret.

-3. Hybrid Key Derivation
+3. Hybrid Key Derivation:

 BB84 key (128-bit) XORed with the first 16 bytes of Kyber512’s secret.

 The result is hashed (SHA-256), and the first 16 bytes are used as the AES key.

-4. AES-GCM Encryption + HMAC
+4. AES-GCM Encryption + HMAC:

 AES-GCM encrypts the message and ensures integrity via a tag.

 HMAC-SHA256 provides an additional authentication layer.

 Receiver decrypts and verifies both HMAC and tag to ensure security.

-5. Verification
+5. Verification:

 Confirms the decrypted message matches the original and passes integrity checks.

 Implementation Details